 The University Library is rich in earlier and more recent publications for the study of Byzantium and Medieval Europe.
 The Department also possesses two collections on Byzantine studies which can be exploited for the training of graduate students:

 1. a photographical collection (the Guanella archive),

 2. a ceramics’ collection

-Entrance examinations take place once a year, at the beginning of winter academic semester, and concern students having graduated from Departments of History & Archaeology, Literature, Philosophical and Social studies, Social anthropology and Ethnology in the Greek University or in other recognized foreign Higher Education Institutions, as well as students having graduated from related Technological Educational Institutes (TEI).
+Entrance examinations take place once a year, at the beginning of winter academic semester, and concern students having graduated from Departments of History & Archaeology, Literature, Philosophical and Social studies, Social anthropology and Ethnology in the Greek University or in other recognized foreign Higher Education Institutions.
 Students having graduated from Greek or foreign Schools of Architeture may also take a major course in Byzantine archaeology.

 Attendance to courses lasts for two (2) years, organized in four (4) semesters.
-Students are required to qualify in five (5) seminars (three concerning the main Major Course of their choice), as well as two exercises/practices.
+Students are required to qualify in five (5) seminars (three concerning the main Major Course of their choice), three exercises/practices as well as one special seminar on methodological research.
 After fulfilling the above obligations they need to compose a final thesis, the grade of which is counted in their Masters’ Degree.

 The BMS Graduate Program awards a Masters’ Degree to students who fulfill successfully their obligations in one of the following fields: a.
 Byzantine History, b.
 Medieval History of Western Europe, and c.
 Byzantine Archaeology and Art History.